Couples Therapist NYC

 Successful recovery involves:

-Ending the affair definitively
+—Ending the affair definitively

-Eliminating secrecy
+—Eliminating secrecy

-Tolerating repeated questions without retaliation
+—Tolerating repeated questions without retaliation

-Re-establishing emotional availability
+—Re-establishing emotional availability

-Addressing the pre-existing relational dynamics that made rupture possible
+—Addressing the pre-existing relational dynamics that made rupture possible

 The goal is not simply to “get past it.”
 The goal is to determine whether the relationship can reorganize around honesty, emotional responsiveness, and mutual accountability.
 Some couples emerge stronger.
 Some gain clarity about the necessary separation.
 Both outcomes require deliberate, structured work.

-The escalation cycle in real time
+03. The escalation cycle in real time — observing the dynamic as it unfolds within the session itself

 Frequently Asked Questions About Couples Therapy in Manhattan